Please ensure Javascript is enabled for purposes of website accessibility Skip to Content

 • Difficulty holding toys in their mouth

-• Aggression when you get too close to the face
+• Aggression when touched near the face

 • Red, swollen, and inflamed gums